-And yet Sung-bong Choi had something than none of those stars have – he had vulnerability and vulnerability is very attractive to watch.
+And yet Sung-bong Choi had something that none of those stars has.
+He had vulnerability and vulnerability is very attractive to watch.
 It warmed the hearts of the judges.
 Watch the implacable face of the female judge as Choi’s singing melted her heart.

 That’s a very different kind of confidence.
 A confidence that comes from a deep place within him, it came from his soul.
 And when he sang from his soul something magic happened that swept through the whole audience.
 That was his true gift.
 He sang because he had to, because it burnt within him, a simple boy that most people would ignore if they passed him in the street.

 So how did Choi get on that stage?
 I imagine there were many times when he doubted himself, his abilities and that anything in his life could really change.
 I imagine that he was laughed at by other people who had little or no appreciation of his gift.

 He describes how he felt when he lived on the streets, sleeping in toilets.
 He felt he was nothing.
 And no doubt he looked around at other kids who had more advantages than he did – and believed he never stood a chance.

 But these thoughts did not stop him.
 He, no doubt, encountered hundreds of obstacles.
 Something drove him on.
 His love of singing.

 What obstacles are you facing to do what you really love?
 What talents live inside you that you don’t know you’ve got?